Law

 • No conditional offers of admission will be given based on successful completion of an English language test.

-• Applicants applying to one of the four areas of concentration must substantiate their interest in and suitability for the concentration in their statement of interest, letters of reference, and research proposal.
+• Applicants applying to one of the four areas of concentration must substantiate their interest in and suitability for the concentration in their statement of interest and research proposal.
 Applicants may only apply to one of the areas of concentration.
 Applicants may be admitted into the LLM program without a concentration.

 • Students must complete a total of 24 credits (6.0 full-course equivalents [FCEs]) through a combination of coursework and the thesis.
 The thesis must be in the area of concentration into which the student was accepted.